bitplane/bitplane.net/dev/python/ganban/pydoc/index.md

 def first_title(sections) -> str
 ```

-Get the title (first key) of a sections ListNode, or empty string.
+Get the title of a sections ListNode: its first non-empty key.

+An empty first key holds preamble text that sits above the H1.

 <a id="ganban.parser.first_body"></a>